Abramdy/ipv4-geo-lookup/README.md

 ## Search Details

-The _search_ over the dataset is implemented by using the built-in [network address functions](https://www.postgresql.org/docs/11/functions-net.html).
+The _search_ over the dataset is implemented by using the built-in [network address functions](https://www.postgresql.org/docs/11/functions-net.html) within ``Postgres``.
 This is indexable, and reasonably performant.
 For production grade applications, you should consider using MAXMIND's [own database](https://dev.maxmind.com/geoip/geoip2/downloadable/), which has libraries for most all major languages.
 Postgres was chosen here to easier demonstrate orchestration with [docker-compose](https://docs.docker.com/compose/).